spineo/local-yum-mariadb/README.md

 Once installation is complete, start the server by running _service mariadb start_ (and _service mariadb status_ to verify that it is running)

-Access the database by running _mariadb -u root_ and once in, run the command shown below:
+Access the database by running _mariadb -u root_ and once in, run the test command shown below:
 ```
 [root@ip-xxx-xxx-xxx-xxx ~]# mariadb -u root
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.